The Journey and What You Can Do Along the Way

 What did you like about each of the experiences?
 How does that translate to a lesson learned?

 How have you built upon each experience?
-Are there any patterns or themes which emerge which give insight into your strengths, weaknesses and effectiveness?
+Are there any emerging patterns or themes which give insight into your strengths, weaknesses and effectiveness?

 Take the time to reflect after each significant experience.